dbayardAWS/intro-data-lake/moreGlue/README.md

 *	You can run your job on demand, or you can set it up to start when a specified trigger occurs.
 The trigger can be a time-based schedule or an event.
 *	When your job runs, a script extracts data from your data source, transforms the data, and loads it to your data target.
 The script runs in an Apache Spark serverless environment in AWS Glue.

+•	Spark DataFrames: A DataFrame is conceptually equivalent to a table in a relational database or a data frame in R/Python, but with richer optimizations under the hood.
+DataFrames can be constructed from a wide array of sources such as: structured data files, tables in Hive, or external databases.

+•	Glue DynamicFrames: DynamicFrames are designed to provide maximum flexibility when dealing with messy data that may lack a declared schema.
+Records are represented in a flexible self-describing way that preserves information about schema inconsistencies in the data.

+* For example, with changing requirements, an address column stored as a string in some records might be stored as a struct in later rows.
+Rather than failing or falling back to a string, DynamicFrames will track both types and gives users a number of options in how to resolve these inconsistencies, providing fine grain resolution options via the ResolveChoice transforms.
+* DynamicFrames also provide a number of powerful high-level ETL operations that are not found in DataFrames.
+For example, the Relationalize transform can be used to flatten and pivot complex nested data into tables suitable for transfer to a relational database.
+In additon, the ApplyMapping transform supports complex renames and casting in a declarative fashion.
+* DynamicFrames are also integrated with the AWS Glue Data Catalog, so creating frames from tables is a simple operation.
+Writing to databases can be done through connections without specifying the password.
+Moreover, DynamicFrames are integrated with job bookmarks, so running these scripts in the job system can allow the script to implictly keep track of what was read and written.
+* Finally, you can convert between DataFrames and DynamicFrames as needed.

 ## Prepare for our lab by creating some new S3 folders
 This lab will require 2 new folders in our S3 bucket: one to hold our ETL script and one to hold our SparkUI event files.